sdicht/sdicht.github.io/docs/lit5/assignments/assignment-angry.md

 [📤 Submit your assignment here](https://www.dropbox.com/request/NFHknseohWOPOO20Z4JL)

-## Material
+---

-Film: Saturday Night and Sunday Morning (1960, dir.
-Karel Reisz)
+You will watch the film *Saturday Night and Sunday Morning* (1960, dir.
+Karel Reisz) and write a 800-1,000 response paper using the following prompts.
-Length: 800–1,000 words
-Due: [Insert date]

 ## Background (Read Before Watching)